microsoft/kiota/docs/get-started/go.md

 ## Target project requirements

 Before you can compile and run the target project, you will need to initialize it.
-After initializing the test project, you will need to add references to the [abstraction](https://github.com/microsoft/kiota-abstractions-go), [authentication](https://github.com/microsoft/kiota-authentication-azure-go), [http](https://github.com/microsoft/kiota-http-go), [serialization JSON](https://github.com/microsoft/kiota-serialization-json-go), and [serialization Text](https://github.com/microsoft/kiota-serialization-text-go) packages.
+After initializing the test project, you will need to add references to the [abstraction](https://github.com/microsoft/kiota-abstractions-go), [authentication](https://github.com/microsoft/kiota-authentication-azure-go), [http](https://github.com/microsoft/kiota-http-go), [serialization Form](https://github.com/microsoft/kiota-serialization-form-go), [serialization JSON](https://github.com/microsoft/kiota-serialization-json-go), and [serialization Text](https://github.com/microsoft/kiota-serialization-text-go) packages.

 ## Creating target projects